May 13, 2016

 Today, Lamphere uses the skills from his forensics concentration to sit on parole boards, help lawyers select juries, determine if defendants are mentally competent to stand trial and work with the victims of trauma.

 So now you know more about what kind of jobs you can get with a psychology degree.
 With so many choices, it is not surprising that the U.S. Bureau of Labor Statistics predicts good things.
-Jobs for school psychologists and Industrial-Organizational psychologists are projected to grow about 20 percent and 53 percent, respectively, over the next six years.
+Jobs for school psychologists and Industrial-Organizational psychologists are projected to grow about 20% and 53%, respectively, over the next six years.

 SNHU offers online psychology degrees that allow graduates to make their mark in almost every career field imaginable, from big corporations and hospitals to schools, law enforcement agencies and nonprofit organizations.
 Discover where your online psychology degree from SNHU will take you.